 How Long Does It Take To Charge a Car battery?

 How long it takes to charge the battery will depend on how dead it is and how many amps the charger can put out.

-It always best when possible to let a battery charge slowly since it is a chemical process that holds the charge.
-In today’s world of quick computers most want to charge a battery as quickly but it is not reasonable to think this way about a car or truck 12-Volt battery.
+It is always best, when possible, to let a battery charge slowly since it is a chemical process that holds the charge.
+In today’s world of quick computers, most want to charge a battery as quickly, but it is not reasonable to think this way about a car or truck 12-Volt battery.